datavis-tech/topologica/README.md

  * [Bowl of Fruit - Topologica Experiment](https://vizhub.com/curran/27c261085d8a48618c69f7983672903b) - A proposed approach for using Topologica with D3.
  * [Topologica Layers Experiment](https://vizhub.com/curran/f26d83673fca4d17a7579f3fdba400d6) - Experiment with interactive highlighting.

 You can define _reactive functions_ that compute properties that depend on other properties as input.
-These properties exist on instances of `Topologica`, so in a sense they are namespaced rather than free-floating.
+These properties exist on instances of `topologica`, so in a sense they are namespaced rather than free-floating.
 For example, consider the following example where `b` gets set to `a + 1` whenever `a` changes.

 ```javascript
 // First, define a function that accepts an options object as an argument.